joeat1/IGEM_crawer/README.md

 # IGEM_crawer
-Get some team name from the IGEM according to the abstract of work
+Get some team name from the IGEM according to whether the abstracts of work contain the key words